jionglearningzhang/jionglearningzhang.github.io/_posts/2019-04-08-on-the-way-of-Q-learning.md

 ![Reinforcement Learning Algorithms]({{'/images/deepQ.jpg'|relative_url}})

 The goal of reinforcement learning is to establish a policy, based on which to select actions at given states so that the long term return is maximized.
 One way is to learn the optimal state-action value function $Q^\*(S, A)$, and thus the optimal policy naturaly becomes $\pi^\*(A|S) = \underset{a'}{\arg\max}Q(S_t, a')$.
 With the model-free problem setting, the problem reduces as how to estimate the optimal state-action value function $Q^\*(S, A)$.
 Through the generalized policy iterations, policy evaluation estimates the value function, and in the policy improvement part, policy get improved with updated value function.
 Thus, the leftover issue is how to estimate the state-action value function $Q(S,A)$ from the experiences (state transitions) the agent gets through interact with the environment.
 This post talk through value-based milestone methods to get the idea of how we learn Q better.
-[//]: # (TODO: add Q convergence to Q* )
+[//]: # "TODO: add Q convergence to Q* "

 ## Before Deep Q Network

 Reinforcement learning is not a new idea.
 It was invented back in the year of 1962.
-Though it blows up with suprisingly good super human level performances on varous tasks in recent years with the improvements in deep learning domain, the major ideas for solving reinforcement learning problems were established years ago.
+Though it blows up with surprisingly good super human level performances on various tasks in recent years with the improvements in deep learning domain, the major ideas for solving reinforcement learning problems were established years ago.

 ### Monte-Carlo method
 The key idea of value-based methods is just to evaluate state-action value functions from experiences and then improve policy based on Q. The natural way of estimating the expected returns for a given pair of state and action is just averaging the accumulative episodic returns among episodes.
 In the Monte-Carlo method, the Q value gets keeping updated with the return of newly sampled experience $G_t$ with a learning rate $\alpha$, which represents how much of the memory to keep/lose.